-A student may not be returned to the classroom of a teacher who removed the student under the teacher removal provisions, unless the teacher agrees or the campus placement review committee has agreed that the teacher's classroom is the best or only placement available.
+A student may not be returned to the classroom of the teacher who removed the student under the teacher-removal provisions, unless the teacher agrees or the campus-placement review committee has agreed that the teacher's classroom is the best or only placement available.
 If the teacher removed the student from class for engaging in assault, aggravated assault, sexual assault, aggravated sexual assault, or assault against the teacher, the student may not be returned to the teacher's class without the teacher's consent.
 The teacher may not be coerced to consent.
-In accordance with federal law, the placement of a student with disabilities may be changed only by a duly constituted ARD Committee.

-Upon voluntary, written request (or documentation of such request) by the student's parent(s), the review committee may consider placement in the DAEP beyond the original term of the placement in the DAEP.
+In accordance with federal law, the placement of a student with disabilities may be changed only by a duly constituted ARD committee.
+Upon a voluntary, written request (or documentation of such request) by the student's parent(s), the review committee may consider placement in the DAEP beyond the original term of the placement in the DAEP.
 The review committee has the discretion to grant or deny the parental request.
 If the request is granted, the review committee shall determine the term of the voluntary placement.
 The voluntary placement shall extend to a natural transition point such as the end of a grading cycle, a semester, or the school year in which the original term ends.
+In addition, at the discretion of the Office of Student Support and upon review, a student may be released prior to the end of the student's assigned days when the assigned length of placement would end within 15 days after the start of the next semester for high school students and within 15 days after the start of the next grading cycle for middle-school students.
 The parent shall provide a signed acknowledgement that the student will not be allowed to return to a regular campus during the term of the voluntary placement.
 Students attending a DAEP as a voluntary placement will be subject to the 120-day review described above.